friedele/DRFM-Project/README.md

 - _Unique._ Do not duplicate existing opened issues.
 - _Scoped to a Single Bug._ One bug per report.

-Please adhere to this project's [code of conduct](docs/CODE_OF_CONDUCT.md).

-You can use [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) to check for common markdown style inconsistency.

 ## Support

 Reach out to the maintainer at one of the following places:

 - [GitHub discussions](https://github.com/dec0dOS/amazing-github-template/discussions)
-- The email which is located [in GitHub profile](https://github.com/dec0dOS)
+- The email which is located [in GitHub profile](https://github.com/friedele)

 ## License